Tzu Chi: Organization

-The four major causes of Tzu Chi are Charity, Medicine, Education, and Humanity, as highlighted by the official motto, or concept of "Four endeavors, eight footprints" (四大志業，八大腳印).
-The eight footprints are charity causes, medical contributions, education development, humanities, international disaster assistance, bone-marrow donation, community volunteerism, and environmental protection.
+The Four Major Missions of Tzu Chi are Charity, Medicine, Education, and Humanistic Culture, as highlighted by the official motto, or concept of "Four Missions, Eight Footprints" (四大志業，八大腳印).
+The Eight Footprints are an extension of the Four Missions with the addition of International Relief, Bone Marrow Donation, Environmental Protection and Community Volunteerism.

 The official website for the organization states that the organization started with Charity, and then extended its aims to include Medicine, Education and Culture.
 Its stated goal is to promote "sincerity, integrity, trust, and honesty".

 Tzu Chi is notably distinct from the other Four Great Mountains in respect to three main unique characteristics.
 First of all, the founder of the organization is a female.
 Secondly, the founder is not a Buddhist scholar who promotes a specific interpretation of Buddhism nor started any kind of religious movement.
 And finally, the organization is officially a charitable organization and Tzu Chi itself focuses primarily on humanitarianism and community service rather than Buddhist spiritual development.

-As a Buddhist nun, master Cheng Yen ordains only nuns, who live at Tzu Chi's headquarters.
-Tzu Chi nuns follow the monastic rules for Buddhist nuns (bhikkhuni), but are not ordained in the traditional communal ritual typically done at Buddhist monasteries.
+As a Buddhist nun, Master Cheng Yen ordains only nuns, who live at Tzu Chi's headquarters.
+Tzu Chi nuns follow the monastic rules for Buddhist nuns (bhikkhuni) but are not ordained in the traditional communal ritual typically done at Buddhist monasteries.
 Many Buddhist groups consider the lack of a traditional ordination as disqualifying Tzu Chi nuns as official Buddhist nuns, although scholars have noted that Tzu Chi members themselves largely don't care about this.
-Tzu Chi also has a special status between layperson and monastic known as qin xiou shi or ‘pure unmaterialistic people’.
+Tzu Chi also has a special status between layperson and monastic known as qin xiou shi or 'pure practitioners'.
 This status is available to both men and women and consists of laypeople who take most of the monastic vows but do not shave their heads like monastics do and take on leadership roles within Tzu Chi.

 Logo

 Consisting of a ship that also simultaneously bears the lotus fruit and flower, the Tzu Chi logo symbolizes that the world can be made a better place by planting good karmic seeds.
 Followers believe that these "seeds" are required for flowers to bloom and bear fruit, or in other words, that a better society can be created with good actions and pure thoughts.
 The ship represents Tzu Chi steering a ship of compassion, representing their goal in saving all beings that suffer, while the Eight Petals represent the Noble Eightfold Path in Buddhism, which Tzu Chi uses as their guide.

-The Noble Eightfold Path consists of: